Noah-Grimaldi/auto-gaming-montage-maker/README.md

 For [editVideo.py](packagefiles/editVideo.py):

-*video_file* options: path to video selected video file

-*output2* options: path to selected video output

-*dropdown_audio* options: the default_audio directory, other (any music of your choice), and none.
+  *video_file*: path to video selected video file *output2*: path to selected video output *dropdown_audio*: the default_audio directory, other (any music of your choice), and none.

-*title_text* options: True or False, (leave input blank for no intro clip)

-*which_game* options: CSGO, MW3 gun game, MW3 kill confirmed, MW3 free-for-all, Fortnite, Apex Legends, Valorant, Overwatch, Warzone 2.0+, Rocket League, Minecraft (PVP Server).
+  *title_text*: True or False, (leave input blank for no intro clip) *which_game*: CSGO, MW3 gun game, MW3 kill confirmed, MW3 free-for-all, Fortnite, Apex Legends, Valorant, Overwatch, Warzone 2.0+, Rocket League, Minecraft (PVP Server).

-*music_volume* options: 0-200% adjustment for chosen music, or nothing if "none" selected.
+  *music_volume*: 0-200% adjustment for chosen music, or nothing if "none" selected.

-*skip_frames* options: 2-100 frames ability to adjust in order to have cv2 skip through the video faster with less precision.
+  *skip_frames*: 2-100 frames ability to adjust in order to have cv2 skip through the video faster with less precision.

-*effects_bool* options: 'yes' or 'no' dropdown which can turn off or on video editing effects not including intro clip
+  *effects_bool*: 'yes' or 'no' dropdown which can turn off or on video editing effects not including intro clip

 For [video-remove-silence](packagefiles/video_remove_silence.py):